Freeways, New and Improved!

 Mixed land uses, and strategies to attract more jobs into the area, to reduce the need to commute to Salt Lake.

-And a brand new concept proposed by Metro Analytics which they termed “fail-preventive ramp metering” to ensure that I-15 could perform well without the need for widening nor for a second freeway.
+And a brand new concept proposed by Urban Innovators, which we called “fail-preventive ramp metering” to ensure that I-15 could perform well without the need for widening nor for a second freeway.

 Shortly thereafter, it was discovered that the fail-preventive ramp-metering was not a completely new invention.
 It has recently been implemented by VicRoads in Australia, and is known as Managed Motorways there.
 Simultaneous with this West Davis Environmental Impact Statement, UDOT launched a 2015 study to determine the general costs/benefits of Managed Motorways.
 Where it was already a suggested Shared Solution project in Davis County, and with evidence from Australia that it really is a good idea, UDOT and the local MPO adopted Managed Motorways into their Regional Transportation Plan for all freeways – a very positive outcome of the citizen-driven Shared Solution process!

 The region has tentatively adopted a politically-tolerable 6-minute maximum ramp-time.
 I-15 in Davis would hit that limit and likely go higher unless a 5th lane is added in each direction by 2040.
 UDOT weighed the pros and cons of adding this 5th lane vs. adding the relief-valve freeway, and seem to be concluding they’re still better off building the new freeway anyway.
 They do plan to include many suggestions from the Shared Solution process, including making it more like a parkway, and constructing Managed Motorways on I-15.

 How Managed Motorways Can Replace “HOT Lanes”